Better Text Widget adds a small improvement to text widgets in WordPress. It adds a…

 The Lightbox Map tab has options for the map that opens when a thumbnail is clicked.
 This map will have the full interactivity of a dynamic google map.
 Once again, you can define your width and height, map type and zoom level.
-You can also chose the “Skin” of the Lightbox itself from the drop-down menu, either white or black with square or rounded corners.
-Below this are two checkboxes to indicate whether or not the map should show the address in a bubble above the marker on your map, and whether or not to show the maps title below the lightbox itself, both of which I prefer.
-Finally you can chose to include Header or Footer text, which will appear either above or below the map inside of the Lightbox.
+You can also choose the “Skin” of the Lightbox itself from the drop-down menu, either white or black with square or rounded corners.
+Below this are two checkboxes to indicate whether or not the map should show the address in a bubble above the marker on your map, and whether or not to show the map’s title below the lightbox itself, both of which I prefer.
+Finally, you can choose to include Header or Footer text, which will appear either above or below the map inside of the Lightbox.

 When you are all finished, click the “Save” button.
 The Map will now appear in your sidebar or widgetized area of your site.
 It’s worth mentioning that on mobile devices, clicking on the thumbnail will open the Google Maps app or site instead of loading in the map into the Lightbox, so these users do not have to take a performance hit.